jestjs/jest/docs/Configuration.md

 });
 ```

 You can create your own module that will be used for setting up the test environment.
 The module must export a class with `setup`, `teardown` and `getVmContext` methods.
 You can also pass variables from this module to your test suites by assigning them to `this.global` object &ndash; this will make them available in your test suites as global variables.
+Besides, you can access [global config](https://github.com/facebook/jest/blob/491e7cb0f2daa8263caccc72d48bdce7ba759b11/packages/jest-types/src/Config.ts#L284) and [project config](https://github.com/facebook/jest/blob/491e7cb0f2daa8263caccc72d48bdce7ba759b11/packages/jest-types/src/Config.ts#L349) in its constructor.

 The class may optionally expose an asynchronous `handleTestEvent` method to bind to events fired by [`jest-circus`](https://github.com/facebook/jest/tree/main/packages/jest-circus).
 Normally, `jest-circus` test runner would pause until a promise returned from `handleTestEvent` gets fulfilled, **except for the next events**: `start_describe_definition`, `finish_describe_definition`, `add_hook`, `add_test` or `error` (for the up-to-date list you can look at [SyncEvent type in the types definitions](https://github.com/facebook/jest/tree/main/packages/jest-types/src/Circus.ts)).
 That is caused by backward compatibility reasons and `process.on('unhandledRejection', callback)` signature, but that usually should not be a problem for most of the use cases.